Apparel Design & Merchandising (B.S.)

 Fashion Marketing Specialist, Functional Clothing Designer, Manufacturer's Representative, Merchandise Manager, Pattern Designer/Patternmaker, Piece Goods/Fabric Buyer, Product Developer, Quality Assurance Analyst, Retail Promotion/Management, Visual Merchandiser.

-See what our ADM students are doing now:
+See what our ADM students are doing:

 - Student, Andrew Mershon competes in Waterfront Fashion Week this fall.